mikejt33/DistributedProject1/README.md

 $ bzcat enwiki-20080103.main.bz2 | head -10000 > output.txt
 ```

-After getting `output.txt` we were able to have a better idea of what the data looked like and started exploring possible avenues for exploration.
-We decided to get a list of all articles and number of times each was revised.
-We wrote a Pyhon script to do this; run `revision_count.py`, from that list.
+After getting `output.txt` we were able to have a better idea of what the data looked like and started defining possible avenues for exploration.
+We got a list of all articles and number of times each was revised from that list (Pyhon script to do this: `revision_count.py`).

 This gave us the Top 1000 most revised articles.
-From here, we created a new MapReduce file that pulled pairs of created date with number of revisions (`acbdl_redo.py`).
+From here, we created a new MapReduce file that pulled pairs of dates with number of revisions (`acbdl_redo.py` creates Superset).
 Some records were not able to be processed for whatever reason so we skipped those :) the most complete list can be found in `articles_dates.csv`.

 ### 2. Creating Outliers and Superset